triplea-game/dice-server-js/README.md

 2. Open a terminal and navigate to the newly checked out directory.
 3. Run `yarn install`, this will resolve all dependencies for you and install them in `node_modules`
 4. - Generate an RSA key-pair.
 If you have installed `openssl` and it's on your PATH, you can simply run `yarn generate-keypair`, which will create the files `privkey.pem` and `pubkey.pem` in the current directory.
-   - On productive systems you should move them into a "save directory" and (at least on UNIX-like systems) restrict read access of the private key to the user that's going to run the server and root.
+   - On production systems you should move them into a "save directory" and (at least on UNIX-like systems) restrict read access of the private key to the user that's going to run the server and root.
 5. - Create a file `config.json` which contains all information the server needs to start.
    - Alternatively those configuration options can be passed via CLI directly or as environment variables, check the [nconf docs](https://github.com/indexzero/nconf#example) for more information.
    - The config files' Layout will be explained below.